 Folk, Farm & Forest Youth Camp

-Focus on permaculture, medicinal plants, folk traditions, music, storytelling, adventure
+Focus on permaculture, medicinal plants, folk traditions, storytelling, adventure, art, land based spirituality

 Alexandra aka Citlalmina (as known in her Kalpulli), has been a self studied and certified community herbalist for the past 8 years.
 Her studies began in learning about European herbology and wild crafting.
 Over the past two years has her knowledge of medicinal plants expanded to Western/South Western herbs, as she aspired to get closer to her Mexika roots through this plant knowledge and other ancient wisdoms of herbal midwifery.

 Alexandra currently works a Southwestern Herbology teacher for Taos Municipal schools-enjoying her time with 4th and 5th graders- in hopes of inspiring the children to hone in on their local medicinal plant knowledge and deeper ancestral wisdom.

 Alexandra has been deeply involved in her studies as an apprentice in Kalpulli Teocalli Ollin with CC and D'Santiago Nava for a little over a year.
 She is also a dedicated dansante of 1 year with Tanya Ocana Vigil, her capitana, in Taos.

 Started to study astrology at 16 years of age and herbs at 17 years of age she had an aunt that taught her a lot of the stars.
 Various other people on the herb path that she met taught her, so almost 50 years of study have been teaching 40 of those years and the last 10 at UNM.
 She grows herbs, writes about herbs, paints herbs and has made about 200 formulas.
 They have been in stores across the land before the world got strange about herbs.
 She has come to the herbs mainly through the European version and has learned some of other Traditions along the way.